Updated Oct 20th 2023

 The participants are given literature recommendations for self-studies and patient cases to prepare.
 Some lectures will be available on the web.
 This will cover main tropical viral and bacterial infections.
 On the final examination these diseases will be included.
 Participants will also hand in written comments and be prepared to present during the final case seminar.
 The total workload is equivalent to one week of full time studies.

-During the field visit ( January 30th – February 14 th 2016) the focus is on bedside teaching.
+During the field visit (two whole weeks) the focus is on bedside teaching, and to get insight into the Ethiopian health system.
 The participants will meet patients at different levels of the health system in Ethiopia – from rural health stations to the university hospital in the capital.